-Our Audit Committee currently consists of Mr. Koenigsberger as the chairperson, Mr. McGoldrick and Mr. Reding.
-The Board of Directors has appointed Ricardo Koenigsberger to the audit committee.
-Mr. Koenigsberger has a strong and vast financial history specializing in investment banking and management.
-Mr. Koenigsberger graduated from the Wharton School of Business of the University of Pennsylvania summa cum laude; he qualifies as a financial expert and meets independence within the meaning of NASDAQ's listing standards.
-Each Audit Committee member is a non-employee director of our Board.
-The Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that all current members of our Audit Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
+Our Audit Committee currently consists of Mr. Koenigsberger, as the chairperson, Mr. McGoldrick and Mr. Reding.
+Each Audit Committee member is a non-employee director of the Board.
+The Board of Directors reviews the NASDAQ listing standards definition of independence for Audit Committee members on an annual basis and has determined that all current members of our Audit Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Audit Committee met four times in fiscal 2013.